 My main interest is working with individuals on the autistic spectrum.
 I also work with communication difficulties such as language delay; late talkers; and moderate, severe or profound learning disabilities.
 I have worked in both private and public health in Ireland, UK and worldwide in home, clinic and school settings.

 In my free time, I participate in question-and-answer sessions at parent-led autism group meetings.
-Chat with me if you would like me to speak to your group.

 Between 2007 and 2010, I worked as a consultant for a number of autism organisations worldwide.

 As well as advising how to develop existing services, I worked directly with families and delivered training to parents and professionals.
 I covered a range of subjects including structured teaching; curriculum and environment adaptation; and supporting non-verbal children.

 From 2005 to 2007 I worked in the NHS in Dudley South Primary Care Trust.
 I worked with clients aged 4 to 18 with a range of communication needs, in both special and mainstream schools.
 I also had a specialist caseload of children and young people with autism.
 My role included staff consultation and multi-agency working.